-The values for along- and across-track geolocation and height uncertainties (sigma_h, sigma_along, sigma_across, sigma_lat and sigma_lon) are currently set to static values.
+The values for along- and across-track geolocation and height uncertainties (all found in the /gtx/geolocation group: sigma_h, sigma_along, sigma_across, sigma_lat and sigma_lon) are currently set to static values.
 After release 002, these values will by dynamically calculated by the GEODYN software used for geolocation (Luthcke et al., 2003).